All About Adam (TV series): Cast

 Moreno is an actor in television, films, theater and commercials.
 He is a former member of the 1990s Filipino boy band Idolzone, a former member of the That's Entertainment cast, and was the star of Carlo J. Caparas' Kroko: Takas Sa Zoo, which was shown at the same network (IBC-13).
 He is also known for his performances in Gantimpala Theater.

-In All About Adam, Moreno is the funny, wild and sexy Paulo Morales.
+In All About Adam, Moreno plays Paulo Morales, a charismatic and flirtatious character known for his wild personality.
 He is the "Pinoy cowboy" and he loves hot beautiful women.